 Plant-Based Diets Help in achieving a clearer mind

 Dr. Ellsworth credits his good and clear mind to his plant-based lifestyle.
-Most people have also claimed to have a clearer mind when they started their plant-based diets.
+Most people have also claimed the benefit of a plant-based diet for seniors is to have a clearer mind.

 Vegetables such as chicken peas, broccoli, and cauliflower have boost the activities of the brain.
 They give people a clearer insight into a lot of things.
 Plants also help in preventing the risks of developing dementia in older people.

 Annette, Mimi, and Dr. Ellsworth are perfect examples of people who are living a fulfilling life because of a plant-based diet.